 There are two aspects of our camp that we think are especially important.
 One is our people, and the other is our Adirondack setting.

+Someone asked us how we find our counselors, and we told them that great counselors grow up to be great parents, and those are the people we bring to be counselors at Woodcraft: great parents who are still growing.
 What makes a great parent?
-Patience, caring, humor, an ability to get kids in bed and teeth brushed, and a person who loves spending time nurturing children.
+Patience, caring, humor, an ability to get kids in bed and teeth brushed, and a person who genuinely loves spending time nurturing children.

-What both these attributes mean is that children come here and they grow.
+What both of these attributes mean is that children come here and they grow.
 They succeed in new ways, and grow in confidence.
 They grow in the courage to take on new things.
 They grow their horizons.
 The intimate camp setting and the presence of good counselors helps them with communication skills.
 Being away from home and finding success in their summer world helps encourage mature independence.

+The camp grows one more important thing.
+It helps campers see the natural world with caring eyes.
 Our next generation needs this skill, and it is hard to learn it in a book or a class.
 There is nothing like walking in the woods with a wild fawn, or feeling the beating heart of a frog in your hands to help reopen doors to the wild world that are too often closed in our modern world.